Close

 4. Ignore Minor Misbehaviour

-Sometimes your child may not intend to do something but does it anyway out of an impulse which he has no control over.
+Sometimes your child may not intend to do something, but does it anyway, out of an impulse which he has no control over.
 In such a case, if the misbehaviour is minor, it’s best to forget about it and move on.

 5. Motivate & Reward

 A ‘motivate and reward system’ is pivotal to the success and growth of a child.
-Motivate your child with rewards for behaving well and performing good in school.
+Motivate your child with rewards for behaving well and performing well in school.
 Rewards such as a little extra TV time for doing their homework or a new toy for the summer for getting good grades are just as effective.
-Keep materialistic rewards to a minimum and add emotional rewards for the best benefits since you don’t want your child to be too obsessed with them.
+Keep materialistic rewards to a minimum and add emotional rewards for the best benefits, since you don’t want your child to be too obsessed with them.
 Stickers and badges at home are excellent ways to create a reward system.
 Create a mix of mini-rewards and big rewards, thus creating a level-up system for your kids to keep things entertaining and observe their behaviours and learning patterns.

 6. Use Time-Out System